Chaos1294/TEXT-ANALYTICS---SUPERBOWL-DATA-2016/README.md

 #### References:

 ［1］Minqing Hu and Bing Liu.
 "Mining and Summarizing Customer Reviews."
-Proceedings of the ACM SIGKDD International Conference on Knowledge Discovery and Data Mining (KDD-2004), Aug 22-25, 2004, Seattle, Washington, USA, ［2］Bing Liu, Minqing Hu and Junsheng Cheng.
+Proceedings of the ACM SIGKDD International Conference on Knowledge Discovery and Data Mining (KDD-2004), Aug 22-25, 2004, Seattle, Washington, USA.

+［2］Bing Liu, Minqing Hu and Junsheng Cheng.
 "Opinion Observer: Analyzing and Comparing Opinions on the Web."
 Proceedings of the 14th International World Wide Web conference (WWW-2005), May 10-14, 2005, Chiba, Japan.